1999–2000 S.L. Benfica season: December and January

 Benfica began December with a draw against Belenenses, with Porto's victory ensuring they surpassed Benfica in the league table.
 The team performance was at such a level that it allowed Record to claim, "The goalscoring chances could be counted on the fingers of a hand."
 In the second leg of the UEFA Cup against Celta de Vigo, the Spaniards and Heynckes fielded lineups almost entirely composed of reserves and the match ended in a one-all draw.
 On Matchday 14, Benfica beat U.D.
 Leiria by 3–2 with "two freak goals ensuring a win.", as Record put it.
 The final game of the year was a visit to Guimarães.
 Benfica scored first but allowed Vitória S.C. to come back, losing a third league match.
 They had not won outside Estádio da Luz since 16 October (when they led by four points), and began the New Year four points behind the leader in third place.

-The year started with a Derby de Lisboa at home.
+The year started with a Lisbon derby at home.
 After a scoreless tie, Sporting CP benefited from the points-share and Benfica fell to six points behind Porto.
 On 12 January the club hosted Amora for the Portuguese Cup, scoring seven goals against the third-tier team.
 Three days later, Benfica visited Funchal and nearly lost; Record labelled Enke's performance as crucial for Benfica, illustrating, "In the key moment of the game, when Enke defended a penalty in the 10th minute, he saved Benfica from leaving Funchal with a defeat.
 In a sluggish performance, only new signings Uribe and Machairidis showed good form."

 On Matchday 18, Benfica hosted Rio Ave, winning their first league game in a month.
 Four days later, Benfica again played Sporting for the Portuguese Cup.
 Losing 3–1, the team were eliminated in their own stadium for the fourth time in club history; the first three were by Sporting in 1962–63, Braga in 1965–66 and Boavista in 1991–92.
 Benfica ended January with three points away from home for the first time since October, after defeating Salgueiros 2–1 in the Vidal Pinheiro.